-Doing a graduate degree in law at the ICL
+Doing a graduate degree in comparative law

-The ICL provides substantial opportunities for investigation and exchange across legal traditions that move beyond the simple acknowledgment or contrast of formal rules in different geographical places.
+McGill's Faculty of Law provides substantial opportunities for investigation and exchange across legal traditions that move beyond the simple acknowledgment or contrast of formal rules in different geographical places.
 It encourages transdisciplinary approaches to both teaching and research.

 To apply for admission to one of these programs, visit Graduate Law Admissions. where you will find our requirements, procedures, deadlines and more.